Modular Neural Image Signal Processing: Experimental Results

-\paragraph{User Study.} To evaluate perceptual quality, we conducted a user study comparing our method against the Samsung S24 native camera ISP and Adobe Lightroom.
-We captured 45 scenes with the S24 main camera in Pro mode (saving DNG files) and re-captured the same scenes using the native app.
-The captured scenes covered indoor, outdoor daylight, sunset, and low-light conditions.~DNG files were processed using Adobe Lightroom (auto enhancement) and our method.
-For each scene, participants viewed three versions (ours, native ISP, and Lightroom) in random order and selected their preferred image under four criteria: `color quality', `brightness \& contrast', `sharpness \& detail', and `overall preference'.
-Twenty participants took part in the study.
-Our method was consistently preferred, achieving 53.2\% in `color quality', 46.4\% in `brightness \& contrast', 43.4\% in `sharpness \& detail', and 51.4\% in `overall preference', out of three versions compared, outperforming the closest competitor by +13.9--27.0\%.
-More details are provided in Sec.~\ref{sec:user_study} of the supplementary material.
+\textbf{User Study.} To evaluate perceptual quality, we conducted a user study comparing our method against the Samsung S24 native camera ISP and Adobe Lightroom.
+We captured 45 scenes with the S24 main camera in Pro mode (DNG format) and re-captured the same scenes using the native camera app.
+The scenes covered indoor, outdoor daylight, sunset, and low-light conditions.
+DNG files were processed using Adobe Lightroom (auto enhancement) and our method.
+For each scene, participants viewed three versions (ours, native ISP, Lightroom) in randomized order and selected their preferred image under four criteria: `color quality', `brightness \& contrast', `sharpness \& detail', and `overall preference'.
+Twenty participants participated, resulting in 900 total evaluations per criterion (45 scenes × 20 participants).
+Our method was consistently preferred, achieving 53.2\% in `color quality', 46.4\% in `brightness \& contrast', 43.4\% in `sharpness \& detail', and 51.4\% in `overall preference'.
+Pairwise binomial tests show statistically significant preference of our method over both S24 and Lightroom in overall preference ($p=1.9\times10^{-21}$ and $p=2.4\times10^{-19}$, respectively).
+Further details are provided in the supplementary material (Sec.~\myref{sec:user_study}{J}).